 No. 9 Getreidegasse Salzburg, the birth place of Mozart

-He was born here in 1756 and the house has been converted into a museum which introduces visitors to his early life and some of the first musical instruments the genius used.
+He was born here in 1756 and the house has been converted into a museum.
+The house introduces visitors to his early life and some of the first musical instruments the genius used.
 The third floor exhibits Mozart’s childhood violin as well as portraits and documents from his life.

-Love Lock Bridge
+Cross over the Love Lock Bridge in Salzburg

-We decided to walk across this pedestrian bridge over the Salzach River to our next destination the famous Mirabell Garden.
+We decided to walk across this pedestrian bridge to our next stop the famous Mirabell Garden.
 The bridge is nicknamed “The Love Lock Bridge” because of the many loving couples who like to put a lock on this bridge to show their affection and commitment to each other.

 As you walk across the bridge you enter the 19th century Neustadt, or New Town and home to the popular Mirabell Palace and Gardens.

-The palace is home to the current mayor’s office and the Marble Hall inside still plays host to concerts and dates back to the time when Mozart performed here with his sister.
+The palace is home to the current mayor’s office.
+The Marble Hall inside still plays host to concerts and dates back to the time when Mozart performed here with his sister.

 The palace is featured in the film as the Von Trapp family home along with the Horse Pond.
-The Sound of Music is probably one of the biggest musicals and if you are a fan like I am there are numerous location where scenes were shot both in and around Salzburg.
+The Sound of Music is probably one of the biggest musicals and if you are a fan like I am you must visit it.
+There are numerous location where scenes were shot both in and around Salzburg.

 St. Peter’s abbey and its cemetery dates back to the 7th century and is the spiritual heart of the city of Salzburg.

 Visit the catacombs here that date back to the Early Christian era and are cut into the rocks of the Festungsberg Mountain.

 - Walk the streets of the Old Town one of the largest UNESCO World Heritage sights by area.